 An Introduction to Optics

-As Java developers, we love the safety and predictability of immutable objects, especially with the introduction of records.
+As Java developers, we appreciate the safety and predictability of immutable objects, especially with the introduction of records.
 However, this safety comes at a cost: updating nested immutable data can be a verbose and error-prone nightmare.

 Consider a simple nested record structure: